marvin-hansen/alpha-system/docs/notes.md

 https://youtu.be/gbuWJ48T0bE?si=N9xZzG8AfR6S4DAL

+Aug/3/2024

 Prebuild the MDDB and all IMS services, clients, proto interfaces, and API's.
+The full end to end game for a complete IMS data, execution, and reporting system.

 Template and pre-integrating services.
 Template and pre-integrating components.
 Very fast and powerful...

 DO NOT implement the API.
 Do NOT.
 Not yet,

+Instead, design an API that replicates the COIN.API interface for data and execution.

-Instead, return a dummy value from the actual API.
+Return a dummy value from the actual API.

 Pre-integrate and iterate the API.

-When the API specification is stable, add tests for whatever will be implemented.
+When the API specification is stable, add tests for one service that will be implemented.

 All tests are suppose to fail.
-Iterate test design to cover more corner cases so that more tests fail.
+Iterate test design to cover more corner cases, add more tests so that more tests fail.

 Then, draft an implementation, iterate the draft, and then convert the draft into a done implementation that completes the moment all tests pass.